dlvy/secrets/README.md

 // getSecrets() → [Secret]
 // Returns all encrypted secrets for caller (decrypt client-side)

+// shareSecret(name: Text, encryptedForRecipient: Text, recipientPrincipal: Principal) → Text
+// Shares an encrypted secret with another principal

+// getSharedSecrets() → [SharedSecret]
+// Returns all secrets shared with the caller (decrypt client-side)

 // clearSecrets() → Text
 // Deletes all secrets for caller (nuclear option activated)

+// clearSharedSecrets() → Text
+// Deletes all shared secrets for caller
 ```

 **Important**: The canister only stores encrypted blobs.
 All encryption/decryption happens in your browser using your principal ID as the key derivation source.

 Secrets are stored per `Principal`, so nobody can see yours.
 Not even us. **Especially** not us.
-Trust the math, bro �✨
+Trust the math, bro ✨

 ---